Gerard of Ridefort: Templar

 In July of the same year Gérard led the Templars at the Battle Of Háttin.
 Saladin had captured Tiberias and Guy was contemplating a march on the city to retake it.
 Raymond advised him to wait for Saladin to come to them, since they were in a well-defended, well-watered position, and would have to cross a dry open plain to reach Tiberias.
 Gérard opposed this, and convinced Guy to continue the march.
 He was supported by Reynald de Châtillon, a fellow enemy of Raymond.
 The armies of Outremer ended up trapped on the dry plain and were defeated on 4 July.
-Raymond and several other nobles escaped, but some who were not killed, including Humphrey de Toron IV, Aimery de Lusignan, Reynald, Guy and also Gérard were among those captured by Salah ad-Din.
+Raymond and several other nobles escaped, but some who were not killed, including Humphrey de Toron IV, Aimery de Lusignan, Reynald, Guy and also Gérard were among those captured by Saladin.
 The rest of the Templar prisoners were executed.
 Gérard remained a prisoner until 1188, during which time his Order was commanded by Brother Thierry (Terricus) from Tyre.

 Gérard was given the condition by Saladin that, if he could convince a Templar fortress to surrender peacefully, he would be set free.
 He succeeded and on his release went to Tortosa, where he ably led the Templars' defence of their castle, which held out after the fall of the town to Saladin’s siege forces.
 Having taken back control of his order from Thierry, he seems to have seized the remainder of King Henry II’s money which had been left with the Templars in Tyre.
 This provoked a complaint from the city's defender, Conrad of Montferrat, in letters of 20 September 1188 to Baldwin of Exeter and Frederick Barbarossa, even saying: "...graver still, the Master of the Temple has made off with the King of England's alms".